setmy-info/setmy-info.github.io/src/site/markdown/fastapi.md

 * `app`: the object created inside of `main.py` with the line `app = FastAPI()`.
 * `--reload`: make the server restart after code changes.
 Only use for development.

+### Integrating MCP support

+If you are developing a microservice with FastAPI, you can easily add [Model Context Protocol (MCP)](mcp.md) support using [FastMCP](fastmcp.md).
+This allows AI models to interact with your service logic.

+See the [FastMCP guide: Adding MCP to an Existing FastAPI Microservice](fastmcp.md#adding-mcp-to-an-existing-fastapi-microservice) for a complete example and configuration.

 ### Interactive API Documentation

 Once the server is running, you can access the automatic interactive API documentation: